playfulprogramming/playfulprogramming/content/crutchcorn/collections/react-beyond-the-render/posts/what-are-react-server-actions/index.md

 This is a safety feature so you don't end up enabling the client to call functions that aren't allowed.

-## Are synchronous functions allows in React server actions?
+## Are synchronous functions allowed in React server actions?

 No. Only `async` functions are allowed in server actions.
 If you forget to mark your action as `async`;